techidaily/site-facebook/source/_posts/bury-your-photos-deep-in-private-settings.md

  Also, regularly check your profile in View As mode to see if you may have accidentally shared anything with the public.

- Having a[Facebook privacy and security checklist](https://www.makeuseof.com/facebook-privacy-and-security-checklist/) that you go through regularly will help make sure you catch any of these photos right away.
+ Having a [Facebook privacy and security checklist](https://www.makeuseof.com/facebook-privacy-and-security-checklist/) that you go through regularly will help make sure you catch any of these photos right away.
 Remember that the longer these photos are shared publicly on social media, the higher the chances of a scammer getting a hold of them.
-Although this helps, you can[make your Facebook private](https://www.makeuseof.com/how-to-make-facebook-private/) if you need more security.
+Although this helps, you can [make your Facebook private](https://www.makeuseof.com/how-to-make-facebook-private/) if you need more security.

 ## Now You Know How to Hide Photos on Facebook